aljazsim/validation-framework-for-net/README.md

    // ex.InnerException.Message == "Value must be of type String."
 }
 ```
-All validation attributes check if value type is compatible with their validation procedure.
+All validation attributes must check if value type is compatible with their validation procedure.

 ### Custom validation

-Sometimes using attributes is not flexible enough for all scenarios.
+Using attributes may not be flexible enough in all scenarios.
 In that case you have the option of performing validation within the Validate() method:
  ```csharp
 public override ValidationMessageCollection Validate(string propertyName, object value, string validationContext) {